Rayjolasun/Rayjolasun/README.md

 - Data cleaning and preprocessing
 - SQL and database management
 - Programming languages: R, SQL

+### Projects

+Here are some of the projects I have worked on:

+- Cleaned a dataset using SQL to audit, profile, transformed, filtered & standardized the data to be used for further analysis.

+### Education

+I hold a Bachelor's degree in Forestry, certificates in Data Analysis and Data visualisation with Power BI.
+I am constantly seeking to learn and improve my skills to become a better data analyst.
 <!--
 **Rayjolasun/Rayjolasun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.